bdpedigo/synapse-analysis/README.md

 # synapse-analysis
 IPython notebook demoing some of analysis on synapses from Princeton graph

+Uses pandas, numpy, matplotlib